aryella-lacerda/react-native-accessibility-engine/CONTRIBUTING.md

 yarn bootstrap
 ```

-While developing, you can run the [example app](/example/) to test your changes.
+While developing, you can run the [showcase app](/example/) to test your changes.

 To start the packager: